Nurseit03/Nurseit03/README.md

 👨‍💻: About Me :
 I am a Frontend Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Bishkek.
 </div>
-👨‍🎓: I study at the University named after I.Razzakov, at the Faculty of Information Technology.
+👨‍🎓: I study at the University named after I.Razzakov, at the Faculty of Information Technology!

 - :seedling: Learning ReactJS.